A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Methods

-In the above equations, $\textbf{u}$ is the fluid velocity vector, $T$ is fluid temperature, $T^s$ is solid temperature, $Y_j$ is mass fraction of gas species $j$, $\dot\omega_{j}$ is volumetric mass change rate of gas species $j$ resulting from homogeneous reactions, $\dot\omega_{j}^s$ is volumetric mass change rate of gas species $j$ resulting from heterogeneous reactions, $p$ is fluid pressure, $\rho$ is fluid density, $D$ is fluid diffusion coefficient, $\mu$ us fluid dynamic viscosity, $\mathbb{K}$ is Darcy permeability tensor (which is a function of porosity), $c_p$ is fluid specific heat under constant pressure, $\alpha$ is fluid thermal diffusivity, and $h_f$ is the heat of formation of individual gas species.
-These symbols represent both the variables in the unconfined fluid region and the spatially averaged variables in the porous region, which is coarse-grained over a larger scale.
+where $\Delta A$ is the interfacial area between the fluid and solid phases in $\Delta V$ and $\textbf{n}$ is the normal vector.
+The closure for this term is discussed in the next section.

 Darcy's law or the Navier--Stokes equations are retrieved from Eq.~\eqref{eq:3} by setting the porosity to 0 or 1, respectively.
 The spatially averaged energy equation for the porous medium is modeled using the two-medium treatment allowing for a thermal non-equilibrium between the phases \cite{kaviany2012}.
-The term $h_{fs} A_{fs} (T - T^s)$ approximates the spatially averaged convective heat transfer between the fluid and solid inside the porous region, where $h_{fs}$ is the heat transfer coefficient and $A_{fs}$ is the interfacial surface area between fluid and solid.
+The term $h_{fs} A_{fs} (T - T^s)$ approximates spatially averaged convective heat transfer between the fluid and solid inside the porous region, where $h_{fs}$ is the heat transfer coefficient and $A_{fs}$ is the interfacial surface area between fluid and solid.
 Using the unity Schmidt and Lewis number assumptions, diffusion coefficient and thermal conductivity are approximated from Sutherland's transport model for viscosity evaluation \cite{sutherland1893}.

-For the solid phase, the model solves a separate set of conservation equations, as described by \.Zuk et al.~\cite{zuk2022}.
+For the solid phase, the model solves a separate set of conservation equations, as described below:

+where $N_s$ is the number of solid species, $\dot\omega_{i}^s$ is volumetric mass rate of change for solid species $i$ resulting from heterogeneous reactions, $Y_i$ is the mass fraction of solid species $i$, $h^s$ is the solid's mixture-averaged enthalpy, $\lambda^s$ is the solid's mixture-averaged thermal conductivity, $\Bar{\Bar{A}}$ is the anisotropy tensor of the solid matrix, and $S^{s,\> \text{radiation}}$ is the heat exchanged through radiation for the solid phase (see Appendix~\ref{radiation}).